 - Change your PIN from time to time

 - Never allow your ATM card to go out of your sight whenever you are using a POS terminal.
 This way, you will prevent your card from being swiped over another card reader device.

 - Some web services will secretly place you on recurring billing even though you did not enable it.
-Always use a virtual card that has insufficient fund in it.
+Always use your utility card, or use an online service to create a virtual card that has insufficient funds in it.

 Despite the emergence of EMV chip technology, credit and debit cards are still susceptible to card fraud and identity theft due to the magnetic strip used in them.

 Internet is not a safe place, you need to be cautious when you are using your card.
-Debit card only has a less security.
-And because it is directly tied to your bank account, it is better you don’t use it for online transaction, shop or pay via POS.
+Debit card only has less security.
+And because it is directly tied to your bank account, it is better you don’t use it for online transactions, shopping, or paying via POS.

-You can easily apply for a virtual card from your bank.
-This way, if hacker eventually has access to the card, you can only lose the fund in the card and not the fund in your bank account.
+You can easily apply for a utility card from your bank.
+This way, if the hacker eventually has access to the card, you can only lose the fund in the card and not the fund in your bank account.

-A virtual card can help you to have peace of mind, as you only transfer the needed fund to the card unlike debit card, which has all your fund in it.
-You can easily manage your virtual card.
+A utility card can help you to have peace of mind, you can easily manage your utility card by only transferring the needed fund to the card unlike a debit card, which has all your fund in it.

 If you found this article helpful, please consider sharing it amongst your friends and family to help them understand more about how to better handle their cards.